What is AI bias, and why does it occur?

+AI bias can stem from the way training data is collected and processed as well.
 The mistakes data scientists may fall prey to range from excluding valuable entries to inconsistent labeling to under- and oversampling.
 Undersampling, for example, can cause skews in class distribution and make AI models ignore minority classes completely.

 Oversampling, in turn, may lead to the over-representation of certain groups or factors in the training datasets.
 For instance, crimes committed in locations frequented by the police are more likely to be recorded in the training dataset simply because that is where the police patrol.
 Consequently, the algorithms trained on such data are likely to reflect this disproportion.

 A no less important source of AI bias is the feedback of real-world users interacting with AI models.
 People may reinforce bias baked in already deployed AI models, often without realizing it.
 For example, a credit card company may use an AI algorithm that mildly reflects social bias to advertise their products, targeting less-educated people with offers featuring higher interest rates.
 These people may find themselves clicking on these types of ads without knowing that other social groups are shown better offers, thus, scaling the existing bias.

 What are the four common types of bias in artificial intelligence?